 Welcome to East Kintyre Community Council (EKCC), your direct link to local people, Argyll & Bute Council and many other public bodies.

-East Kintyre Community Council are currently working on a plan to develop the area known as Wellpark Wood.
+Following a successful application for funding, The East Kintyre Community Council are currently working to develop the area known as Wellpark Wood.
 The area was previously used as a picnic area but has been neglected for some time.

 Carradale Forest Group